Skip to main content

 Short feedback cycles help you ship faster.
 Waiting for CI to finish is neither fun nor productive.
 We work hard to keep Happo as fast as we possibly can without sacrificing robustness.

 Conventional screenshot testing setups are typically slow to run.
-Happo tries to do better by running things in parallel, caching previous runs and optimizing how screenshot images are stored.
-The time it takes to run Happo will mostly be decided by a few factors:
+Happo tries to do better by running things in parallel and optimizing how screenshot images are stored.
+The time it takes to run Happo will mostly be decided by the following factors:

 Keep complexity down by reducing the number of images and other assets in your tests, avoid testing the same elements multiple times, and keep components isolated.